jzacsh/vcsq/README.md

 ### TODOs

-- [ ] ci/cd clippy: get gitlab ci to run clippy (and _error out_ if changes
-   presented) in both vcst/ and lib/: `cargo clippy --allow-no-vcs --fix` is the run I use and want to be warned if I haven't run.
 - [x] install jj VCS to $PATH of gitlab ci/cd

   - [ ] move `git --version && hg --version && jj --version` frmo ci/cd yml into